Rafly09zr/Blockchain-FE/README.md

 - **Blockchain Transparency:** Utilizes blockchain to provide a transparent and secure view of the supply chain.
 - **Product Tracking:** Enables tracking the journey of each agricultural product, ensuring reliability and authenticity.
-- **Origin Verification:** Validates the origin of agricultural products to maintain quality standards.
+- **Origin Record:** Validates the origin of agricultural products to maintain quality standards.
+- **Process or Change** Changing the product shapes based on the product that registered in Agrichain.
-- **Distribution Management:** Efficiently manages the distribution process, enhancing reliability and traceability.
+- **Product Shipment** Efficiently manages the distribution process, enhancing reliability and traceability.
+- **Register Account Destination** To create a more secure distribution, sender must register their destination account.

 ## 🌱 Meet Our Team